 How Much Do Breast Implants Cost?

-While the price of breast implants will vary for each patient, the cost averages to about $3,718.
-This number is provided in the American Society of Plastic Surgeons’ 2017 statistics and does not reflect associated surgical fees or fluctuations due to geographic location.
-Dr. Zemmel customizes each breast augmentation procedure to achieve the unique cosmetic goals of the patient.
+The price of breast implants will vary for each patient.
+Dr. Zemmel and Dr. Reddy customizes each breast augmentation procedure to achieve the unique cosmetic goals of the patient.
 With so many breast implant options, no two procedures are exactly the same.
 See below for a look at the many factors taken into consideration when calculating breast implant cost.

 - Implant type